MicrosoftDocs/cpp-docs/docs/windows/creating-an-icon-or-other-image-image-editor-for-icons.md

 ### Use the 256-color palette

-Using the **Image** editor, icons and cursors can be sized large (64 × 64) with a 256-color palette to choose from.
+Using the **Image Editor**, icons and cursors can be sized large (64 × 64) with a 256-color palette to choose from.
 After creating the resource, a device image style is selected.

 #### To create a 256-color icon or cursor

-1. In [Resource View](../windows/resource-view-window.md), right-click your .rc file, then choose **Insert Resource** from the shortcut menu.
-(If you already have an existing image resource in your .rc file, such as a cursor, you can right-click the **Cursor** folder and select **Insert Cursor** from the shortcut menu.)
+1. In [Resource View](../windows/resource-view-window.md), right-click your .rc file, then choose **Insert Resource**.
+If you already have an existing image resource in your .rc file, such as a cursor, you can right-click the **Cursor** folder and select **Insert Cursor**.

    > [!NOTE]
    > If your project doesn't already contain an .rc file, please see [Creating a New Resource Script File](../windows/how-to-create-a-resource-script-file.md).

 1. In the [Insert Resource dialog box](../windows/add-resource-dialog-box.md), select **Icon** or **Cursor** and choose **New**.

-1. On the **Image** menu, select **New Device Image**.

-1. Select the 256-color image style you want.
+1. Go to menu **Image** > **New Device Image** and select the 256-color image style you want.

 #### To choose a color from the 256-color palette for large icons